remilapeyre/vault-acme/website/source/docs/secrets/acme/index.html.md

 # ACME Secrets Engine

-The ACME secret engine generates X.509 certificates signed by s Certificate Authority using the Automated Certificate Management Environment (ACME) standard.
+The ACME secret engine generates X.509 certificates signed by a Certificate Authority using the Automated Certificate Management Environment (ACME) standard.

 With this secrets engine, services can get certificates that can be presented to